-From Agadez, he says, the journey is different because the people you meet to transfer you next are Libyan, which is to say, traffickers.
+From Agadez, he says, the journey is different because the people who transfer you next are Libyan traffickers.

 He crossed the Sahara desert in the cab of a pickup truck with 38 people.
 “It was like being on another planet,” he says.
 He had 10 liters of water for himself, and without stopping completed the trip in two-and-a-half days.
 Everyone in the truck survived.

 His first stop in Libya was Gadron* where he stayed for two months on the second floor of the building where he was employed as a housekeeper and dishwasher.

 David transferred to Sabha, Libya next.
 He stayed there in the city limits for one month.

 “To be honest, it was good for me in Sabha.”
 He had an Arab friend that kept him protected, providing everything from good food like chicken and stew, to clothes.
 His friend even paid for his trip to Tripoli.

 Things were moving swiftly for David.
 By the time he reached Tripoli he knew Italy would be his next stop.

 Another black man, but not Gambian, he said, helped him find work from an Arab man in the city.
 The job offer as a cement mixer was a struggle because he is neither trained in the work, nor was he in sufficient health to manage it.
 Lifting too much put pressure on his heart, which is weak, and he would get chest pains.
 He managed half a day for 20 dinars, and ended up walking away from it.

 He returned to his drop-off point, to the compound he stayed at with over 200 other migrants.
 There were about ten rooms, but they were still not big enough to house everyone, so some people would sleep outside.
 Food and water was a struggle.
 David lived there for two months.